art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

   * Dot Files (.): Ignored
     * not `required` by parent namespace
     * *Use case: These files are completely ignored by NN.
 Useful if you need to completely escape the NN system.*
+    * Example:

+    ```coffeescript
+    # if this file exists: MyNamespace/.Foo.coffee

+    MyNamespace = require '.../MyNamespace'
+    # MyNamespace.Foo is not set

+    Foo = require '.../MyNamespace/.Foo'
+    # MyNamespace.Foo is still not set,
+    # but the local variable Foo is set like any normal, manual require.
+    ```

 * Special File-names (after removing any underscore prefixes)
   * `upperCamelCase(fileName) == upperCamelCase(parentDirectoryName)`